Sourdough Dinner Rolls

 Instructions for Making This Recipe

-Grease 2 round cake pans.
-Transfer the dough to a lightly floured work surface.
+Once the dough has risen adequately, transfer it to a lightly floured work surface.
 Gently deflate and use a bench scraper to divide the dough in half.
-Then divide each half into six or seven equal pieces.
+Then divide each half into six equal pieces.

 Form balls by quickly shaping the dough with your hands, starting at the top and working to the bottom, then pinching the ends together.
 Do this a couple of times until the ball is smooth and rounded.